World Athletics honours Peter Snell and Cooks Gardens

-A World Athletics Heritage Plaque has been installed at Cooks Gardens commemorating the 60th anniversary of the first of Sir Peter Snell's mile world records.
+A World Athletics Heritage Plaque will be installed at Cooks Gardens commemorating the 60th anniversary of the first of Sir Peter Snell's mile world records.

 World Athletics announced this morning that the career of the triple Olympic champion has been honoured in the posthumous category of 'Legend'.